 - 8. Restart the Universal Orchestrator service (see Start the Universal Orchestrator Service on page 48). - 9.
 In the Keyfactor Command Management Portal, re-approve the orchestrator.
 The orchestrator will update to a status of new (if it had been approved previously) upon receiving updated capabilities.
-See the Orchestrator Management section of the Keyfactor Command Reference Guide for information on approving orchestrators.
+See Orchestrator Management in the Keyfactor Command Reference Guide for information on approving orchestrators.